raspberrypilearning/grow-a-tree/en/step_4.md

 ## What's next?

-You've done fantastically well exploring if then, else!
+You've done fantastically well exploring the Video Sensing block and conditions!

-There are other loads of games which use conditional statements to gauge user interaction.
+There are other loads of Scratch games which use conditions to gauge user interaction.
 They include:

-Here are some other [projects which use Scratch's Video Sensing Block](https://scratch.mit.edu/studios/201435){:target="_blank"}.
+Here are some other [projects which use Scratch's Video Sensing block](https://scratch.mit.edu/studios/201435){:target="_blank"}.

-Why not use movement detection to make your own musical statues game for family and friends to play?
+Why not use the Video Sensing block as a movement detection to create a musical statues game for a friend to play?